lis05/MoLa/idea/MoLa.md

 1. (Absolute) position of the second next instruction (after this one) in its module.
 2. A pointer to the module structure (which contains the absolute module offset).

-Signals a NameAlreadyTakesError if an accessible object with the given name already exists.
-Signals a InvalidArgumentNameError if there are duplicate argument names.
+Signals a NameCollisionError if an accessible object with the given name already exists.
+Signals a DuplicateNameError if there are duplicate argument names.

 #### `CREATE_TYPE identifier f m name_1 ... name_n`
 - `identifier` is the name of the type.